OASBO/OSBA/BASA Winter School Finance Workshop 2023-2024

-Virtual - Online.
-Please note that in-person attendance is limited to the first 65 registrants.
+*Please note that in-person attendance is limited to the first 70 registrants.

-An annual update of timely topics impacting Ohio K-12 schools from the Ohio Department of Education, the Ohio Auditor of State, Ohio Education Policy Institute, and the education associations.
+This seminar provides an annual update of the most timely topics impacting Ohio K-12 schools from the Department of Education & Workforce, Ohio Auditor of State, County Auditors Association, the Ohio Education Policy Institute, and the education associations.

 Lobbyists Legislative Update